swbenson11/UI-and-svelt-demo/README.md

 As per the email I designed this for a mobile environment.
 I just just Chrome's device toolbar to toggle a mobile resolution when developing.

 Email said, "Only tapping reader will bring up the reader", but the design has a button to show reader, so I made both show the reader.
 Email also lacked a reader icon.
 I had to install a program that could read the .sketch files to get it

-## Areas that could be improved

-- Spacing of elements could be better managed, maybe with a grid system.
-- Slider should have been wrapped and turned into a UI component.
-- Test should be added, but this is a new language to me.